U.S. Route 13 in North Carolina: US 64 to Virginia

 US 13 and US 64 travel eastward to Williamston.
 The roadway curves around the south and east sides of the city, where US 17 joins and US 64 leaves.
-US 13/17 continue north on a four lane alignment until Williamston, where it bypasses the town to the west.
+US 13/US 17 continue north on a four lane alignment until Williamston, where it bypasses the town to the west.
 On the north side, though, US 13 leaves at an interchange on North King Street, traveling north on a two-lane road, while US 17 carries the freeway east towards the ocean.

 The road continues through the farm and forest medium until it enters Ahoskie on city streets, forming concurrencies with NC 42 and NC 561.
 These leave in the city before US 13 exits, finally crossing into Gates County along with US 158.
 The concurrency travels for a few miles, the roads separating before the Virginia state border.
 Here, US 13 continues into Virginia as Whaleyville Boulevard.

 Scenic byways

 Blue-Gray Scenic Byway is an 82 mi byway from Four Oaks to Trenton.
 US 13 overlap a short 4 mi section of the byway, from Bentonville Road to Grantham School Road, northeast of Newton Grove.
 The byway is noted for its Civil War history.

 Edenton-Windsor Loop is an 87 mi is a double loop byway connecting the cities of Edenton and Windsor.
-US 13 and US 13 Business together form a short 2.7 mi section of the loop, in Windsor.
+US 13 and US 13 Business (US 13 Bus.) together form a short 2.7 mi section of the loop, in Windsor.
 The byway is noted for historical homes in Edenton, the Sans Souci Ferry, the scenic river and coastal views, and history.